markburns/interactify/README.md

 Interactify wraps the interactor and interactor-contract gem and provides additional functionality making chaining and understanding interactor chains easier.

+This is a bells and whistles gem and assumes you are working in a Rails project with Sidekiq.
+However, I'm open to the idea of making it more focused and making these more pluggable.

 ### Syntactic Sugar
+- Everything is an Organizer/Interactor and supports interactor-contracts.
+- Concise syntax for most common scenarios with `expects` and `promises`.
+Verifying the presence of the keys/values.
+- Automatic delegation of expected and promised keys to the context.

 ```ruby
 # before